LET THE HOME INSPECTION WORK FOR YOU!

 EASING THE TRANSACTION FOR A HOME SELLER

-Home sellers are urged to utilize home inspections prior to listing their homes.
-A Pre-Listing Inspection (PLI) can discover unknown conditions that may be discovered by a Buyer’s inspection during escrow, can assist in determining realistic sales prices, and allow sellers an opportunity to perform desired repairs before placing the property on the market.
-A PLI will also facilitate a smoother transaction by putting potential buyers at ease, reducing negotiating points, and bypassing annoying delays.
+Home Sellers are urged to utilize home inspections prior to listing their homes.
+A Pre-Listing Inspection (PLI) can discover unknown conditions that may be discovered by a Buyer’s inspection during escrow, can assist in determining realistic sales prices, and allow Sellers the power to choose which repairs, if any, to perform before placing the property on the market.
+A PLI will also facilitate a smoother transaction by putting potential Buyers at ease, reducing negotiating points, and bypassing annoying delays.

 HOME SELLER DISCLOSURE OBLIGATIONS

-Unfortunately, in a typical transaction, it is the buyer who purchases the home inspection report.
-However, by providing prior disclosure, a home seller demonstrates diligence in their disclosure obligations.
-This will be perceived as an attractive option for potential buyers.
+Unfortunately, in a typical transaction, it is the Buyer who is in control the home inspection process.
+However, by providing prior disclosure, a home Seller demonstrates due diligence in their disclosure obligations.
+This will be perceived as an attractive option for potential Buyers.

 DO I HAVE TO REPAIR EVERYTHING WRONG WITH THE HOUSE?

-A home inspection report is not a repair list for sellers.
-The inspector’s role is not to identify a complete repair list for the home, nor is it the sellers obligation to repair any problems discovered by the home inspector.
-Sellers are not required to produce a flawless house.
-They have no such obligation by law or by contract.
-With a home inspection, potential repairs items are already known by both parties are subject to any negotiations, however unlike a Buyer’s inspection, the PLI gives Seller more control over those negotiations.
+A home inspection report is not a required repair list for Sellers!
+The Home Inspector’s role is not to identify a complete repair list for the home, nor is it the Seller’s obligation to repair any problems discovered by the Home Inspector.
+Sellers have no obligation by law or by contract to produce a flawless house.
+With a PLI, potential repairs items are disclosed and are subject to any negotiations, however unlike a Buyer’s inspection, the PLI gives Seller more control over those negotiations.
 A home Seller can make repairs as a matter of choice, not obligation; to foster good will or to facilitate consummation of the sale.
 Sellers maintain the legal right to refuse repair demands, except where requirements are set forth by state law, local ordinance, or the real estate purchase contract.
 Legal obligations can include earthquake straps for water heaters and smoke detectors in specified locations.
-Contracts usually stipulate that fixtures be in working condition at the close of escrow, that windows not be broken, and that there be no existing leaks in the roof or plumbing.

 DO I REALLY NEED AN INSPECTION?

-As a seller, if you have owned your property for a period of time, an inspection can help identify potential problems and recommend preventive measures, which might avoid future expensive repairs.
+As a Seller, if you have owned your property for a period of time, an inspection can help identify potential problems and recommend preventive measures, which might avoid future expensive repairs.
 There is no such thing as a home that is too new or too well built to benefit from a professional inspection.
-Anyone advising against an inspection is doing a disservice to the home buyer.
 Many problems frequently encountered after the buyer moves in, are a routine discovery for a qualified home inspection.
 Selling a home does NOT release a homeowner from any future obligations based on later discovery, however a PLI can help protect the Seller from any possible litigation.
 Additionally, the cost of the PLI, along with any subsequent repairs performed by the Seller, can be recouped by adding these costs to the sale price of the home!

 WHAT IS AN INSPECTION?

-An inspection consists of a thorough visual examination of a home’s accessible structural components including the foundation, superstructure, and roofing systems.
+An inspection consists of a visual examination of a home’s accessible structural components including the foundation, structure, and roofing systems.
 The heating and cooling equipment is activated along with operating plumbing fixtures, testing accessible electrical outlets and fixtures, and operating a representative sampling of doors and windows.
 Only those items that are visible and accessible by normal means are included in the report.
-It is the nature of an inspection to be an intrusive process.
-Great care is taken to ensure that the home is left in the same condition as on arrival.
-Because of the wide range of seasonal climates, unusual weather and seismic occurrences, a professional home inspection can help provide a wealth of information to a home seller anxious to ensure that their home is well valued.
+Because of the wide range of seasonal climates, unusual weather and seismic occurrences, a professional Home Inspection can help provide a wealth of information to a home Seller anxious to ensure that their home is well valued.

 IS THERE ANYTHING I CAN DO TO PREPARE FOR AN INSPECTION?

-1. If your house will be vacant, make sure all the utilities are tuned on for the inspection.
+- If your house will be vacant, make sure all the utilities are on for the inspection.

-4. Provide clear, unobstructed access to the attic, crawlspace, appliances, garage and other areas that will need to be inspected.
+- Provide clear, unobstructed access to the attic, crawlspace, appliances, garage, under sink cabinets and other areas that will need to be inspected.

-5. Be sure that dogs are either off the property or securely housed so as not to interfere with the inspection process.
+- Be sure that pets are either off the property or securely housed so as not to interfere with the inspection process.

 LOCATE A QUALIFIED INSPECTOR!

-As of yet, the State of California does not license home inspectors!
-At present, anyone can claim to be a home inspector.
-Therefore, consumers must exercise extreme care and cautious consideration before hiring just anyone and it is imperative that home sellers secure the services of a competent home inspector.
-A poor inspection can have a drastic consequence (it could be argued that a poor inspection was recommended for the sole purpose of hiding the true condition of the property).
-Make sure to hire an inspector who is properly trained and experienced; maintains insurance, and is a member of a professional association.
-Select your home inspector with the following criteria in mind:
+The State of California does not license Home Inspectors!
+At present, anyone can claim to be a Home Inspector.
+Therefore, consumers must exercise extreme care and cautious consideration before hiring just anyone and it is imperative that home Sellers secure the services of a competent Home Inspector.
+A poor inspection can have a drastic consequence!
+Make sure to hire a Home Inspector who is experienced, properly trained and Certified and is a member of a viable professional association.
+Select your Home Inspector with the following criteria in mind:

-• Professional Affiliation: Membership in most professional associations requires obtaining initial training, passing a rigorous testing exam, and mandatory adherence to professional standards of practice and participation in ongoing education.
-When you choose a home inspector, you should specify membership in NAHI (National Association of Home Inspectors), ASHI (American Society of Home Inspectors) or CREIA (California Real Estate Inspection Association).
+- Professional Affiliation: Membership in most professional associations requires obtaining initial training, passing a rigorous testing exam, and mandatory adherence to professional standards of practice and participation in ongoing education.
+When you choose a home inspector, you should specify membership in ASHI (American Society of Home Inspectors) or CREIA (California Real Estate Inspection Association).
 These organizations are the ONLY professional affiliations that have a viable certification process and proctored exam!
 Home Inspectors who claim adherence to standards of these organizations, but who are not actual members, are avoiding professional accountability and should be viewed with caution.
 Any other organization is nothing more than a “paper mill” and does not have a viable certification process.

-• Inspection Experience.
-Of paramount importance is an inspector’s actual level of direct experience in the practice of home inspection.
-A general contractor’s license can be an important credential, but when it comes to home inspection, a license to build indicates very little as it relates to competence as a property inspector.
-The experience that matters most is specific home inspection training and experience, not building experience.
+- Inspection Experience.
+Of paramount importance is a Home Inspector’s actual level of direct experience in the practice of Home Inspection.
+A General Contractor’s license can be an important credential, but when it comes to Home Inspection, a license to build indicates very little as it relates to competence as a Home Inspector.
+The experience that matters most is specific Home Inspection training and experience, not building experience.

-• Avoid Price Shopping.
-Home inspection fees vary widely.
-Lower fees may indicate an inspector who is new to the business or does not spend sufficient time performing the inspection.
-A home is the most expensive commodity you are likely to purchase in a lifetime.
+- Avoid Price Shopping.
+Home Inspection fees vary widely.
+Lower fees may indicate a Home Inspector who is new to the business or does not spend sufficient time performing the Home Inspection or has an inferior report.
 One defect missed by your inspector could cost 100 times what you save with a bargain inspection.
 The best method of price shopping is to shop for quality.
-Considering the high cost of real estate today, an inspection fee is a small price to pay.
-It can save thousands of dollars and years of regret.
+Considering the high cost of real estate today, the inspection fee for the PLI is a small price to pay and can save thousands of dollars in the transaction!